bigmoby/hassio-repository-addon/wireguard-client/DOCS.md

-# Home Assistant Community Add-on: WireGuard Client
+# Home Assistant Community App (or add-on): WireGuard Client

 [WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner,